Reviewing Tivic Health Systems (TIVC) & The Competition

 |2.69

-As a group, “Electromedical equipment” companies have a potential upside of 50.39%.
-Given Tivic Health Systems’ peers higher probable upside, analysts clearly believe Tivic Health Systems has less favorable growth aspects than its peers.

-This table compares Tivic Health Systems and its peers’ net margins, return on equity and return on assets.
+This table compares Tivic Health Systems and its competitors top-line revenue, earnings per share and valuation.

 |Tivic Health Systems